 1) Reduction of Waste - McDougall reduces waste as follows, all municipalities (including McDougall) that use the McDougall landfill site must operate a recycling program that diverts the standard blue box program items.
 This includes glass, cardboard, newspapers, and certain plastics.
 In addition to these, each municipality also operates diversion programs for all metals, white goods (fridges, stoves, freezers), tires, hazardous materials and wood.
 If the above programs operate properly, the only material that is being landfilled is standard non-hazardous residential and commercial waste.
 An official blue box is not needed to participate in recycling, any type of storage container can be used to help you collect and transport your recycled goods.
 If you would like a blue box, they are available for purchase at local hardware stores.

 2) Collection - McDougall does not operate a curbside pickup program.
 Residents of McDougall, provided they have a sticker on their vehicle windshield, can take their waste to the municipal transfer station or to the McDougall landfill site.
-For facility locations and operating hours, click here.
 Non-residents of McDougall can not access either of these facilities.
 The transfer station and landfill facilities are fully staffed to help you with how and where to dispose of waste, encourage recycling, provide information and reject any materials that are not acceptable.
+For more information see Facility locations and operating hours.

 Any hazardous waste is to be disposed of at the Hazardous Waste Depot, located on MacFarlane Street in Parry Sound.
 Opening times for the depot can be found on the Facilities and Hours page.
 The depot is open from mid April to mid October every year.
 Look at the Important Dates Regarding Public Works Services for the exact dates.
 Please see the list of accepted hazardous waste.